-- 2.1 Pharmacists will supply Levonorgestrel Emergency Contraception (EC) or EllaOne when appropriate to clients, in line with the requirements of the locally agreed Patient Group Direction (PGD).
-The PGD will specify the age range of clients that are eligible for the service. - 2.2 Pharmacists will be reimbursed at the lower drug tariff price when dispensing Levonorgestrel and EllaOne.
-The higher drug tariff price will only be reimbursed in exceptional circumstances i.e. if the drug is unavailable from the drug company due to a manufacturing problem. - 2.3 Pharmacies will offer a user-friendly, non-judgmental, client-centred and confidential service. - 2.4 The supply will be made free of charge to the client at Surrey County Council expense. - 2.5 Pharmacists will link into existing networks for community contraceptive services so that women who need to see a doctor can be referred on rapidly. - 2.6 Clients excluded from the PGD criteria will be referred to another local service that will be able to assist them, as soon as possible, e.g. GP, Specialist Integrated Sexual Health Service. - 2.7 Clients over 25 may be supplied with the Pharmacy medicine product under the PGD at the pharmacist's discretion.
-When discretion is used, the pharmacist is requested to use the notes field within Pharmoutcomes to briefly explain the reason for this decision.
+- 2.1 Pharmacists will supply Levonorgestrel Emergency Contraception (EC) or Ulipristal acetate when appropriate to clients, in line with the requirements of the locally agreed Patient Group Direction (PGD).
+The PGD will specify the age range of clients that are eligible for the service. - 2.2 Pharmacies will be reimbursed at the drug tariff price when dispensing Levonorgestrel and Ulipristal acetate.
+The Price Concession prices will be reimbursed such as, a medicines shortage. - 2.3 Pharmacies will offer a user-friendly, non-judgmental, client-centred and confidential service. - 2.4 The supply will be made free of charge to the client at Surrey County Council expense.

+- 2.5 Pharmacies will link into existing networks for community contraceptive services so that patients who need to see a doctor can be referred on rapidly. - 2.6 Clients excluded from the PGD criteria will be referred to another local service that will be able to assist them, as soon as possible, e.g. GP, Specialist Integrated Sexual Health Service. - 2.7 Clients over 25 may be supplied with the pharmacy medicine product under the PGD at the pharmacist's discretion.
+When discretion is used, the pharmacist and is requested to use the notes field within PharmOutcomes to briefly explain the reason for this decision.
 This will enable a better understanding of unmet needs and potential health inequalities residents are experiencing and will not be used as a monitoring tool. - 2.8 The pharmacy will provide support and advice to clients accessing the service, including advice on the avoidance of pregnancy and sexually transmitted infections (STIs) through safer sex and condom use, advice on the use of regular contraceptive methods and provide onward signposting to services that provide long-term contraceptive methods and diagnosis and management of STIs. - 2.9 Pharmacists must have completed all the required training as stated in the PGD to be able to provide this service in Surrey.
 See section 5.